tunde99/AMMI-2020-SPEECH-COURSE/README.md

 # AMMI-2020-SPEECH-COURSE
 The AMMI 2020 Speech Recognition course was taught by Gabriel Synnaeve, Neil Zeghidour, Emmanuel Dupoux, Laurent Besacier and Morgane Rivera.

 The repo contains two major `recordings` in **Hausa language**: 2h read speech and raw speech on Frog Story.
-They were collected using a mobile app called [lig-aikuma.](https://lig-aikuma.imag.fr/download/) (Source: https://lig-aikuma.imag.fr/download/)
+They were collected using a mobile app, [lig-aikuma.](https://lig-aikuma.imag.fr/download/) (Source: https://lig-aikuma.imag.fr/download/)
 ## Part 1: 2h read speech
 **_Caveat_**: This record is made up of approximately 2h speech read from text (source: https://github.com/afrisauti/hausa_text_corpus) with long sentences (don't be suprised to find a prompt of up to 7 lines).
 It is very useful for two categories of people:
 * Researchers who truly seek raw speech from very long sentences.